alexandre-cezar/LEV_Analysis/README.md

-To execute this code, add all the dependency packages using pip pip3 install pandas pip3 install tqdm pip install tenacity
+To execute this code, add all the dependency packages using pip:

+pip3 install pandas
+pip3 install tqdm
+pip install tenacity